contactlab/contacthub-sdk-nodejs/README.md

 ### patchCustomer

-Patches a customer, keeping all its existing properties and replacing only the ones specified in `customerData`.
+Patches a customer, keeping most of their existing properties, while replacing the ones specified in `customerData`.

-Returns a `Promise` that resolves to a `Customer` object containing the updated version of the `Customer`.
+Returns a `Promise` that resolves to a `Customer` object, which contains the updated version of the `Customer`.

 ```js